Climb three of Viti Levu’s most distinctive peaks in 72 hours. Crazy? Maybe, but let’s do it anyway!

 - Earplugs – just in case someone nearby snores or the village roosters get going too early!

-Our itineraries cover a variety of levels of difficulty.
+Our itineraries are designed for hikers.
+While they cover a variety of levels of difficulty, they are enjoyed most by people with a good level of fitness who hike regularly.
 The visit to Nabalesere and their waterfall is within most people’s ability.
-Other hikes are more strenuous, but are within the ability of most people with good general fitness and a familiarity with hiking.
-Our longer itineraries should leave you feeling satisfying tired after a good day’s walking and a sense of achievement.
-The challenge of walking in Fiji comes from the heat, humidity, remoteness and the nature of the tracks, which are not constructed paths, are uneven and can become muddy and slippery.
+The track is 1.5km each way, with some up and down, but no time pressure.
+All the other walks are more strenuous.
+Our longer itineraries should leave you feeling satisfyingly tired after a good day’s hiking and a sense of achievement.
+The challenge of walking in Fiji comes from the heat, humidity, remoteness and the nature of the tracks, which are not constructed paths, are uneven, and can become muddy and slippery.

 All three peaks in this itinerary have steep uphill sections, with staircase-like sections amongst the tree roots, and tracks that can become slippery in wet conditions.
 Timings are based on a standard good level of fitness, and plenty of stops.
 For Mt.
 Tomaniivi and Mt.
 Tova it is possible to go part way and return to the start.